What is squatting?

 Another term that can be used is ‘adverse possession’ for squatters or trespassers.

-The right to apply through HMLR for legal ownership of the subject building through a process known as ‘adverse possession.’
-If the occupier can show positive evidence of continual occupation and improvements to the property over 10 years.
-The 12-year rule applies if the property is not registered with HMLR, then the right for adverse possession can be used.
+If the occupier can show positive evidence of continual occupation and improvements to the property over 10 years, the right for adverse possession can be used.
+The 12-year rule applies if the property is not registered with HMLR.

 What the police can do about squatters